 Concussions are most common in athletes that participate in contact sports.
 You may have seen stories in the news surrounding football players suffering from concussions and efforts to minimize the amount of concussions the players suffer.
 Since concussions injure the brain, it takes time for it to fully recover, which is a major concern in contact sports.
 If you have a child that participates in school sports, concussions should be a concern.

 For mild concussions, people are typically able to recover and function normally after a brief recovery period.
+Have a shot at a person’s luck is a cube video game europa casino bonus code no deposit.
 But all concussions (mild or severe) can be dangerous and cause serious injuries.

 Symptoms of Concussions